Kendal Physio will remain open for face-to-face consultations during the 2nd lockdown starting on 5 November 2020.

 How do I make an appointment?

-Call our reception team on 01539 725220, email us at email@example.com or message us on Facebook.
-You can also book a comprehensive online video consultation via our website however we have temporarily removed the option to book a face to face consultation online.
+Call our reception team on 01539 725220, email us at firstname.lastname@example.org or book online.
 In order to control the flow of patients and staff within the clinic we will not be able to offer walk in appointments until further notice.
-In line with our virtual first policy our reception team will schedule a virtual triage via phone or video call with one of our therapists.
-During your triage call your therapist will find out what you’ve done and ask some questions about your medical history to help us decide whether or not you are in a higher risk group.
-Your therapist will discuss with you whether an online video consultation or a face to face consultation would be the best option.
+In line with our virtual first policy our reception team will offer you the option of a face-to-face or online appointment and will ask some questions about your problem and about your medical history to help us decide whether or not you are in a higher risk group.
+Your therapist will review your answers prior to your appointment and may call you to discuss whether an online video consultation or a face to face consultation would be the best option.
 If a face to face consultation is recommended you will be sent a link to our online Covid-19 screening and consent form that we need you to fill out before your appointment.

 What do I need to bring with me?